Film: Sesame Street Presents Follow That Bird

 - Art Shift: Rather than film the movie in the actual studio where the series was taped, a new, more realistic version of Sesame Street was built on location in Toronto; this new version of Sesame Street had considerable amount of scope, that it not only included the locales of the Fix-It Shop, Hooper's Store, and 123 Sesame Street, but we also saw what was across the street, as well as what was at the ends of the street, including a TV repair shop, a family clinic, and an auto garage.

-- Canada, Eh? / California Doubling: Because it was easier on their budget, the movie was filmed in Canada; a number of Canadian actors, such as John Candy and Alyson Court, as well as Canadian puppeteers Terry Angus and Gord Robertson, appeared in the movie.
+- Canada, Eh? / California Doubling: Because it was easier on their budget, the movie was filmed in Canada; a number of Canadian actors, such as John Candy and Alyson Court (in her film debut; her first TV appearance aired a few weeks earlier), as well as Canadian puppeteers Terry Angus and Gord Robertson, appeared in the movie.

 - Celebrity Star: Considering this is mostly a Muppet movie, it's to be expected.
 The likes of Sandra Bernhart, Chevy Chase, Waylon Jennings, and John Candy all have parts in the movie.
 Actress Sally Kellerman even dubbed the voice of the movie's Muppet antagonist, Miss Finch.

 - Central Theme: Family of Choice, specifically the freedom to keep company with those who make you happy.